-HelpingMinds Limited objectives are all related to providing direct assistance and support for people with mental health issues and their families and carers, to live their best possible lives.
-This continues more than 40 years of operation with the objective to support children, adults and families that are affected by mental illness, primarily in carer supports, early intervention, health promotion, advocacy and individualised supports.
+HelpingMinds Limited objectives are all related to providing direct assistance and support for people with mental health issues and their families and carers, and carers more generally as defined in the Carer Recognition Act, to live their best possible lives.
+This continues more than 40 years of operation with the objective to support children, adults and families that are affected by mental illness, primarily in carer supports, early intervention, health promotion, advocacy, education and individualised supports.